 There are a few things that really bug me about the movie.
 I hated its lack of continuity.
 Bond and super-villain Blofeld had a face-to-face confrontation in the previous movie yet they don’t seem to recognize each other.
 The producers toyed with the idea of having Bond go through plastic surgery in order to explain a new actor in the role, but the idea was dropped.
 Too bad because that would have fixed a major plot hole.

 Secondly, the movie is long.
 The very first action sequence occurs 90 minutes into the film.
 That’s pretty strange for a movie of this type.
 But once the action (finally) kicks in, there is no reason to complain; there are some truly exciting sequences, among the best-staged in the franchise.
 Louis Armstrong’s love song is good, but it doesn’t really belong here.
-Finally, I liked Savalas’s Blofeld, but I still like Donald Pleasence’s interpretation more, much more.
+Finally, I liked Savalas’s Blofeld, but I still like Donald Pleasence’s (You Only Live Twice) interpretation more, much more.

 Finally, there is one thing everyone seems to agree on: Rigg is indeed the ultimate “Bond girl.”
 Part Elizabeth Bennet, part Lara Croft, Rigg’s Tracy has the right stuff to become Mrs. Bond.
 There has been numerous “Bond girls” — some actresses were very talented, while others were super-beautiful — but none of those ladies come close to Rigg — she’s a class act through and through.

 Frankly, I wouldn’t put On Her Majesty’s Secret Service on the very top.
 It’s a really good movie — I appreciated the innovations — but it is something that I admire more than love.
 I do see why so many are drawn to it; it looks and feels different — a nice reprieve from the familiar Bond shenanigans.
 Color, 142 minutes, Rated PG.